ErikKarlkvist/FootballTown/Postmortem Report.md

 Ultimately, we found continuous integration useful as it allowed us to see, physically how the project was coming together.

 ## Communication channel
-We found Slack was the most important communication channel.
-We had a smooth communication among our group members through Slack.
-We had a vocal group, sharing views, questions and notification to other group members via Slack.
+We found Slack was the most important communication channel as it allowed us to communicate independant of our location.

 Another important communication channel was verbally in person.
-We had group code sessions in the same room which made communication **much** faster.
+We had group code sessions in the same room which made communication much easier.
 This eliminated hold ups as we weren't waiting for responses like you would with Slack.
 Finally, it allowed for more innovative solutions to problems as there was a lot of input and discussion.

-What would you do differently in a future but similar project?
 # Project outcome
 ## Concept of project:
 We were given the task to create a software tool for a football cup.
 This tool would then be used by tourists and fans so they could keep track of things like results, upcoming games, restaurants and shops in the area etc. An admin should be able to manage the content (news, games, results etc.) through the same application.